 Typeform's default, full-screen respondent experience is WCAG 2.1, Level AA compliant.
 If you were wondering what this all means for you: compliance with these guidelines lets assistive technology users complete your typeforms.

 Web Content Accessibility Guidelines (WCAG) were created to make web content more accessible to people with disabilities.
 The guidelines can’t cover every user need for people with disabilities, but they do address accessibility on both desktop and mobile devices.

-Read on to learn more about our tips and tricks for creating accessible typeforms.
+Read on to learn more about our tips and tricks for creating and sharing accessible typeforms.

 Use an accessible theme